“Venturing into alien

 “The hell,” I growled, trying to identify the surrounding random voices forming one shrieking schoolyard razz, fixing to throw down with the shadows, gloves or no.

-“Huh, sure,” I stammered, fielding another woman’s riddle from the port side, at the very moment I’d turned starboard.
-“Say what?!”
+“S-s-say what?”
+I stammered, fielding another woman’s riddle from the port side, at the very moment I’d turned starboard.